§ 00ServicesPractice document · Edition 01

 Supplier development engagements extend the audit into a 6–12 month uplift program: closing capability gaps, installing measurement systems, qualifying additional product lines.
 We work as the client's representative inside the vendor's plant — not the vendor's broker.

 Pre-shipment inspection is the simplest version of the same service: we walk the equipment or the lot before the container is sealed and certify it against the purchase order spec.
-PSI catches problems while they're still on Chinese soil and still the vendor's responsibility.
+PSI catches problems while they are still in the supplier's hands.

 Engagement